-It is a good idea to give a copy to your GP and your medical team so it can be kept with your medical notes.
+It’s a good idea to give a copy of your advance statement to your GP and your medical team so it can be kept with your medical notes.
 You might also want to discuss it with family or friends, and if someone hold lasting power of attorney for you, make sure they have a copy.
 It must be taken into account if someone is deciding what’s in your best interests.

 What is an advance decision?

-An advance decision is a way to specify treatments or care that you would want to refuse in certain circumstances if you are unable to make or communicate your decision.
-It is legally binding as long as it meets certain criteria, which means that a doctor or health care professional must follow it.
+An advance decision is a way to specify treatments or care that you would want to refuse in certain circumstances if you didn’t have mental capacity.
+It is legally binding as long as it meets certain criteria, which means that doctors and healthcare professionals must follow it.

 You can use an advance decision to refuse any treatment, including life-sustaining treatment such as: